SIG Sauer P320: P320MAX

+P320AXG

+The SIG P320AXG was the first P320 offered with a metal grip module.
+The first model was the 320AXG Scorpion and was launched in 2021.
+It was followed by the Equinox, Combat, and several other models later in the year.
+Its metal alloy grip module offered a new level of solidity and stiffness to the P320 platform and allowed for numerous colors, finishes, and aftermarket grip panels.
+The P320AXG Legion, released in April 2023, was offered with a Legion gray Cerakote finish, Hogue Legion grips and an integrated slide compensator.
+All P320AXG models come standard with XRay3 day-night sights and are offered with and without Romeo red dot optics.

+P320SXG

+The SIG P320SXG XFIVE was launched in November 2024, and was the first P320 offered with a heavy steel grip module.
+This was the heaviest P320 ever made at 50 oz in weight.
+Designed for the serious competitive shooter, the P320SXG XFIVE offered a 5" bull barrel, adjustable sights, an SXG full-length grip module and LOK G10 grip panels.
+The P320SXG grip was also offered in the P320 Reserve featuring a carry-length SXG grip module, integrated slide compensator and a high-polish finish.

+Military adoption

+In January 2017, the SIG Sauer P320 was selected as the winner of the U.S. Army's Modular Handgun System (MHS) competition, a program intended to replace the Beretta M9 as the standard U.S. military sidearm.
+Designated the XM17 and XM18, the pistols were adopted under a joint-service procurement program that allowed the other military branches to purchase additional units.

 Problems

 Drop firing

-Initial production models of the P320 were found to have a "drop safety" issue if the firearm was dropped at a specific angle, potentially causing it to discharge.
-SIG Sauer has since refitted the P320 to make it drop-safe and offers a voluntary upgrade program for early P320s.
+Initial production models of the P320 were found to have a "drop safety" vulnerability if the firearm was dropped at a specific angle and height outside of SAAMI and NATO standards, potentially causing it to discharge.
+SIG Sauer has since refitted the P320 to further improve its drop safety and offers a voluntary upgrade program for early P320s.

 In late July 2017, the Dallas Police Department in Texas instructed all personnel to stop carrying the P320 pending an investigation.
 There were concerns that the firearm may discharge when it is dropped and the back of the slide hits the ground at a 33-degree angle.
 The problem was thought to be related to the trigger weight; some triggers were heavy enough that they essentially continued to move due to inertia after the gun hit the ground.
-Internet publications, such as TheTruthAboutGuns.com, conducted independent tests that appeared to confirm potential drop firings (at a 40 percent rate).

 On 8 August 2017, SIG Sauer issued a notice that they would upgrade all P320s to address the issue.
 The upgrade is described on the company's website as: "an alternate design that reduces the physical weight of the trigger, sear, and striker while additionally adding a mechanical disconnector."

 Issues of drop firing or shooting its user in the leg while holstered have continued sporadically with at least six departments removing the P320 from service.